tripleonard/todo-mysql/README.md

 	mysql> use todo;

-To add a new todo
+To add a new todo, ('task',priority level,'context','project')

 	 mysql> call new('buy milk',1,'errand','');